Luigi-Tho/Luigi-Tho/README.md

 ### Languages I Know
 - C++ (the basics)
 - A bit of C#
+- The tiniest bit of HTML/CSS/JavaScript
-- A bit of HTML/CSS/JavaScript
+- A bit of Python

 ### Games I am working on
 - Turn-based RPG with a street fighter style
-- RPG featuring a girl on a quest to save a prince
+- RPG about a girl on a quest to save a prince
-- A racing game made with OpenGL
+- Another project that's in its very, very early stages